 Thermopiles’ black coating absorbs all solar radiation.
 The absorbed radiation causes a temperature difference between the hot and cold junctions of the thermopile.
 Which in turn, generates a very small voltage proportional to the solar radiation absorbed.
 Therefore, a greater temperature difference produces a larger voltage output.
 However, output on a sunny day may only reach 10mV.

 A prominent feature of thermopile pyranometers is the glass dome.
 These allows full 180° of solar radiation to reach the sensor.
 The dome acts as a radiation shield against convection consequently maintaining the temperature difference between the ‘hot’ and ‘cold’ junctions of the thermopile.

 Pyranometer precision is classified by three standards; Class A, B and C. Previously named; secondary standard, first class and second class.

 Class A (Secondary Standard) pyranometers have the highest standard and produce the most accurate data.
-As such large solar farms and meteorological weather stations utilise them.
+Subsequently, large solar farms and meteorological weather stations utilise them.

-Class C pyranometers are used in building automations or none critical observations, where the accuracy of data does is not vital
+Class C pyranometers are slightly less stable and as a result, produce slightly less accurate data.
+Consequently, they are ideal for none critical observations and building automation, where the accuracy of data is not vital

 Bi-facial panels (photovoltaic panels which have two sides to capture direct radiation and radiation reflected radiation off the ground) utilise pyranometer mounted ‘back to back’, which forms an Albedometer.
 This defines the ratio of irradiance reflected to the irradiance received by a surface.